Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 - Effective memory access time of A: $0.5 \times C + (1 - 0.5) \times 100C = 50.5C$
 - Effective memory access time of B: $0.9 \times C + (1 - 0.9) \times 400C = 40.9C$

+Sure, I'd be happy to help you reorganize and format your notes.
+Here's a revised version of your notes:

 ## Database Types

-### Simple File
+1. **Simple File**
+   - **Definition**: A data storage system where data is stored as a plain text file.
+Each line represents one record, with fields separated by delimiters (e.g., commas or tabs).
+   - **Strengths**: Fast for simple applications.

-Data is stored as a plain text file, with each line holding one record and fields separated by delimiters.
-This format is fast for simple applications but can be slow for complex ones.
-It's less reliable, hard to maintain, and requires additional code development for features that exist in relational databases.
-It's suitable for simple applications where speed is a priority.
+   - **Weaknesses**: Less reliable and can be slow for complex applications.
+It requires additional code development for features that exist in relational databases and can have concurrency problems.
+   - **Use Cases**: Suitable for simple applications where speed is a priority.

-### Relational Database Systems (RDBS)
+2. **Relational Database Systems (RDBS)**

-Data is stored as a collection of tables (relations) consisting of rows and columns.
+   - **Definition**: A data storage system where data is stored as a collection of tables (relations) consisting of rows and columns.
 Tables in a database are related using primary/foreign key relationships.
-RDBS is very reliable, application-independent, and well-suited to many applications.
-It can be slow for some simple applications but is ideal for applications requiring high reliability and speed.
+   - **Strengths**: Very reliable, application independent optimisation, well suited to many applications, very fast due to large main memory machines and SSDs.
+   - **Weaknesses**: Can be slow for some simple applications.
+   - **Use Cases**: Suitable for applications requiring high reliability and speed, and those that can benefit from application independent optimisation.

-### Object Oriented Database Systems (OODB)
+3. **Object Oriented Database Systems (OODB)**

-Data is stored in the form of 'objects' directly, similar to Object Oriented Programming (OOP).
-OODB is reliable and well-suited for applications requiring complex data.
-It can be slow on some applications and has limited application-independent optimization.
+   - **Definition**: A data storage system where data is stored in the form of 'objects' directly, similar to Object Oriented Programming (OOP).

-### NoSQL Databases

-#### Key-value Storage
+   - **Strengths**: Reliable, well suited for applications requiring complex data.
+   - **Weaknesses**: Can be slow on some applications, limited application independent optimisation.
+   - **Use Cases**: Suitable for applications requiring complex data structures and methods.

+4. **NoSQL Databases**
+   - **Key-value Storage**
-A key-value database stores data as a collection of key-value pairs where a key serves as a unique identifier.
-All access to the database is done via the key.
-Both keys and values can be complex.
-This type of database is flexible, has a simple design, and should linearly scale.
-It's suitable for datasets that do not need complex relational table structures but can be expressed with simple key-value pairs.
+     - **Definition**: A key-value database stores data as a collection of key-value pairs where a key serves as a unique identifier.
+All access to the database are done via the key.

-#### Document Storage
+     - **Strengths**: Flexible/no fixed schema, simple design, should linearly scale.
+     - **Weaknesses**: Compromise consistency, allows replications, may result in stale reads.
+     - **Use Cases**: Suitable if the dataset do not need complex relational table type of structure, but can be expressed with simple key-value pairs.
+The simple structure allows faster insertion and search, and scales quickly.
+For example – shopping cart in an e-commerce site.
+   - **Document Storage**

-This type of database is flexible for storing different kinds of documents, where they may not all have the same sections.
-XML, JSON,
+     - **Definition**: Flexible for storing different kinds of documents, where they may not all have the same sections.
+XML, JSON, etc. are subclasses of document-oriented databases.

-etc. are subclasses of document-oriented databases.
-It's well-suited for cases where different kinds of documents do not always have the same structure/sections.
+     - **Use Cases**: Well suited when different kinds of documents do not always have the same structure/sections.
+For example – news articles.

-#### Graph Storage
+   - **Graph Storage**

-Graphs capture connectivity between entities.
-A graph is a structure amounting to a set of objects (vertices) where some pairs of the objects are connected/related in some sense.
+     - **Definition**: Graphs capture connectivity between entities.
+A graph is a structure amounting to a set of objects (called vertices) where some pairs of the objects are connected/related in some sense.
 A connection is called an edge.
 The links can be material or immaterial.
-It's well-suited for connection data such as social network connections and spatial data.
+     - **Use Cases**: Well suited for connection data: social network connections (e.g., who are my friends of friends) , spatial data (e.g., route planning – which ways can I go now to reach destination).

-### Deductive Database Systems (DDBS)
+5. **Deductive Database Systems (DDBS)**

-A DDBS can make deductions based on rules and facts stored in the database.
-Most of the application can be developed entirely using DDBS.
-However, many applications do not require the expressive power of these systems.
+   - **Definition**: A database system that can make deductions based on rules and facts stored in the database.
+   - **Strengths**: Most of the application can be developed entirely using DDBS.
+   - **Weaknesses**: Many applications do not require the expressive power of these systems.
+   - **Use Cases**: Applications that require rule-based deductions.

 ## Database Architectures

-### Centralized (Client-Server) Database Architecture
+1. **Centralized (Client-Server) Database Architecture**

-A centralized database architecture involves a central server with a central database in one location.
+   - **Description**: A centralized database architecture involves a central server with a central database in one location.
 The client and server can be in different locations.
-This architecture is suitable for simple applications, easy to manage, and has simple system administration.
-However, it may not scale well and is limited to one location.
+   - **Advantages**: Suitable for simple applications, easy to manage, simple system administration, effective optimization process.

-### Distributed Database Architecture
+   - **Disadvantages**: May not scale well, limited to one location.
+   - **Use Cases**: Suitable for applications that can be managed centrally, such as PC/Cluster Computing/data centres.

+2. **Distributed Database Architecture**
-In a distributed database architecture, data is distributed across several nodes in different locations.
-This architecture is scalable, suitable for large applications, can handle large data sets, and provides concurrency, recovery, and transaction processing.
-However, system administration and crash recovery are difficult, and potential inconsistency may occur due to data replication.
+   - **Description**: In a distributed database architecture, data is distributed across several nodes in different locations.
+   - **Advantages**: Scalable, can handle large data sets, provides concurrency, recovery, and transaction processing.
+   - **Disadvantages**: System administration and crash recovery are difficult, potential inconsistency due to data replication.
+   - **Use Cases**: Suitable for large-scale applications that require data distribution and concurrency.

-### World Wide Web (WWW) Database Architecture
+3. **World Wide Web (WWW) Database Architecture**

-In the WWW database architecture, data is stored in many locations with several owners of data.
-This architecture is very convenient to access and share data, and it offers wide data availability.
-However, it has security issues, no guarantee on availability or consistency, ineffective optimization process, and extreme levels of administration issues.
+   - **Description**: In the WWW database architecture, data is stored in many locations with several owners of data.
+   - **Advantages**: Very convenient to access and share data, wide data availability.
+   - **Disadvantages**: Has security issues, no guarantee on availability or consistency, ineffective optimization process, extreme levels of administration issues.

-### Grid Database Architecture
+   - **Use Cases**: Suitable for applications that require wide data availability and can tolerate inconsistency.

+4. **Grid Database Architecture**
-In a grid database architecture, data and processing are shared among a group of computer systems which may be geographically separated.
-This architecture offers high processing capability, access at different locations, and shared data and processing.
-However, it has similar issues to distributed databases, is less used nowadays, and reliability and security are not well developed or studied.
+   - **Description**: In a grid database architecture, data and processing are shared among a group of computer systems which may be geographically separated.
+   - **Advantages**: High processing capability, access at different locations, shared data and processing.
+   - **Disadvantages**: Similar issues to distributed databases, less used nowadays, administration done locally by each owner, reliability and security not well developed or studied.
+   - **Use Cases**: Specific applications, such as scientific applications.

-### Peer-to-Peer (P2P) Database Architecture
+5. **Peer-to-Peer (P2P) Database Architecture**

-In a P2P database architecture, data and processing are shared among a group of computer systems which may be geographically separated.
+   - **Description**: In a P2P database architecture, data and processing are shared among a group of computer systems which may be geographically separated.
 Nodes can join and leave the network at will.
-This architecture is suitable when the nodes of the network cannot be planned in advance, or some may leave and join frequently.
-However, it's difficult to design transaction models due to flexible network membership, and applications are usually limited to simple file sharing.
+   - **Advantages**: Suitable when the nodes of the network cannot be planned in advance, or some may leave and join frequently, shared data and processing, flexible network membership.

-### Cloud-Based Database Architecture
+   - **Disadvantages**: Difficult to design transaction models due to flexible network membership, applications are usually limited to simple file sharing.
+   - **Use Cases**: Specific applications, such as scientific applications, where nodes need the flexibility to join and leave the network.

+6. **Cloud-Based Database Architecture**
-Cloud-based database architecture offers online computing, storage, and a range of new services for data and devices that are accessible through the Internet.
-This architecture offers on-demand resources, is cost-effective, and maintenance is done externally by the cloud provider.
-However, it has some privacy and confidentiality issues, and there is a dependence on internet connectivity.
-It's suitable for applications that require on-demand resources and services, and can benefit from the pay-as-you-go model.
+   - **Description**: Cloud-based database architecture offers online computing, storage, and a range of new services for data and devices that are accessible through the Internet.

-**Note**: I have not made any corrections to your notes as the information provided was accurate.
-I have only reorganized and reformatted the content as per your requirements.
+   - **Advantages**: On-demand resources, cost-effective, maintenance done externally by the cloud provider, user pays for the services just like phone services, electricity, etc., huge potential for developing applications with minimal infrastructure costs.
+   - **Disadvantages**: Has some privacy and confidentiality issues – but most trusted providers can address any issues emerging on this type relatively easily, e.g., Amazon etc., dependence on internet connectivity.
+   - **Use Cases**: Suitable for applications that require on-demand resources and services, and can benefit from the pay-as-you-go model.

 ## Fault Tolerance